 The Fraternity of Phi Gamma Delta, also known as FIJI or Phi Gam, has 151 chapters and 14 colonies at the foremost colleges and universities of the United States and Canada.

 The Tau Nu chapter of Phi Gamma Delta, located at Rensselaer Polytechnic Institute, in Troy, NY, was founded in 1984.
-Originally the local fraternity of Alpha Beta Gamma, Phi Gamma Delta was chosen because it met the same goals and expectations of the antecedent.
-Over its rich 33-year history, the chapter has been exceedingly successful in the arts of life, by contributing both socially and academically to its mother school.
-Through several challenges and hardships, the chapter continues to flourish, and will flourish for another three decades and more.
+Originally the local fraternity of Alpha Beta Gamma, Phi Gamma Delta was chosen because it met the same goals and expectations.
+Over its rich history, the chapter has been exceedingly successful in the arts of life, by contributing both socially and academically to its University.
+Through challenges and hardships, the Chapter continues to flourish in our new chapter home.

 Phi Gamma Delta's comprehensive alcohol program addresses alcohol issues from three angles: the chapter house environment, risk management of chapter events, and educating the individual brother on the effects of alcohol.
 The primary purpose of the program is to give brothers and chapters the information and knowledge they need to make good decisions about the use of alcohol.
 Furthering these goals, our brothers have participated in the national TIPS training.

 Members of Phi Gamma Delta hold our Greek letters in reverence.
 Therefore, we limit their display to a select number of places, such as the front of the chapter house, the fraternity flag, class rings, and the member badge.
 When our Fraternity is named in campus or inter-fraternity publications, we prefer the full spelling of Phi Gamma Delta or the nickname FIJI rather than the use of the Greek letters.